 Platinum All-Time High

 Platinum's 2008 record of ~$2,290/oz remains unbroken.
-Explore what drove the peak, why platinum has struggled since, and whether hydrogen could spark a comeback.
+Explore what drove the peak, why the metal has struggled since, and whether hydrogen demand will spark a comeback.

 Price Chart